Joeyh021/notes/src/cs118/oop.md

   - Abstract methods have no body, ie are unimplemented.
   - The idea of them is to generalise behaviour, and leave it up to subclasses to implement
   - Abstract classes cannot be instantiated directly, though can still have constructors for subclasses to call
-- Interfaces are a special kind of class that contain only abstract methods (and fields declared `public status final`)
+- Interfaces are a special kind of class that contain only abstract methods (and fields declared `public static final`)
   - Used to define behaviour
   - Technically can contain methods, but they're default implementations
     - This raises all sorts of issues so is best avoided